National Planning Policy Framework Update

 12 October 2021

-Since its introduction in 2012, the National Planning Policy Framework has undergone regular changes in the intervening years, with the most recent update being published last month in July 2021.
+The National Planning Policy Framework (NPPF), introduced in 2012, has undergone regular changes over the years.
+The most recent update was published in July 2021.

-These changes, along with other changes in the NPPF, may signal the first step in this government’s plan to streamline the planning process for developments that meet the minimum design requirements and standards.
-More changes may be coming to planning policy in the autumn.
+These changes, along with others in the NPPF, may be the initial steps taken by the government to simplify the planning process for developments that meet minimum design requirements and standards.
+Further planning policy changes are expected in the autumn.